schmeter/music/docs/presentation.md

 #### Task: Analyse the audio

-We need to use the Audio Context for grabbing the data from the audio file.
+I need to use the Audio Context for grabbing the data from the audio file.

 - Create Audio Context.